ITRS-Group/cordial/tools/geneos/docs/geneos_package_install.md

   -N, --nexus               Download from nexus.itrsgroup.com.
 Requires auth.
   -S, --snapshots           Download from nexus snapshots (pre-releases), not releases.
 Requires -N -A, --all                 Install all types available, not just those types already installed
-      --header NAME=VALUE   An HTTP header in the format NAME=VALUE (Repeat as required)
+      --header NAME=VALUE   HTTP header in the format NAME=VALUE (Repeat as required)
 ```